Ways To Garden Without Breaking Your Back

 Use Hanging Baskets Or Raised Beds

-Hanging baskets can help avoid stooping or bending.
+Hanging baskets for your large or small plants can help avoid stooping or bending.
 You don’t need to kneel down or spend time sitting on the ground.
+Plus, they are a good option for small spaces, I use mine for spring flowers.

 You can also use raised beds when gardening.
 Using these allows you to sit while planting or harvesting.
 Raised beds also allows you to plant climbing vegetables like squash or peas.

-There are a number of design ideas you can use for alternative planting methods.
+There are a number of different styles and design ideas you can use for alternative planting methods.
 These prevent and reduce back pain:

 Large Barrel Planters